Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/greenland.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Anglais : Mon-Fri 7 h à 15 h
+Anglais : Mon-Fri 7h-15h

 ### <a name="technical-support"></a>Support technique :

 Anglais : 24h/24, 7j/7

-Les frais d’appels internationaux s’appliquent
+Des frais d’appel internationaux s’appliquent